-Mr. Cepeda, chair of the Audit, Budget, Finance, and Facilities Committee, gave a report from that committee.
-Mr. Cepeda reported that the committee met on November 5, 2018, at 3:00 p.m., and that he attended the meeting with Mr. Edwards, Mr. McKeever, Mr. Montgomery, and Ms. Humphrey, with Mr. Perl and Mr. Newsome attending via telephone.
+Report from Chair, Audit, Budget, Finance, and Facilities Committee telephone.
 Mr. Cepeda said the committee approved the minutes of the previous committee meeting that was held on September 17, 2018.
 He said the committee reviewed the items within the purview of the committee on the Board's agenda, and he listed those items.
 Mr. Cepeda reported that the committee heard a presentation from Dr. Wilson on the Fiscal Year 2020 budget request, and that the committee held a discussion regarding the need for a long-term plan for tuition and hiring, which Dr. Wilson said is underway.
 Mr. Cepeda also reported that Dr. Peter J. Newman, associate vice president for treasury operations, gave a presentation on an update to the investment performance and program for the University's endowment and operating pool, and Mr. Cepeda gave a brief summary of the presentation.
 He told the Board that Ms. Julie A. Zemaitis, executive director of University audits, gave a report on internal audit activity for the first quarter.
 Mr. Cepeda said that under old business it was noted that information was distributed to the members of the committee that provided further information regarding the GASB 75 ruling that was discussed at the September meeting of the committee.
 Under new business, Mr. Cepeda reported that Dr. Ghosh discussed debt issuance and the significance of the proposed projects discussed at the meeting.
-Mr. Cepeda said the committee held a brief executive session to discuss minutes of meetings lawfully closed under the Open Meetings Act, and that the committee voted in open session to approve the recommendation to disclose certain minutes discussed in executive sessions pursuant to the Open Meetings Act.
+Mr. Cepeda said the committee held a brief executive session to discuss minutes of meetings lawfully closed under the open meetings act, and that the committee voted in in open session to approve the recommendation to disclose certain minutes discussed in executive sessions pursuant to the Open Meetings Act.
 Mr. Cepeda announced that the next meeting of the committee is scheduled for January 22, 2019, at 3:00 p.m.